By Sharon Aron Baron

 In her first campaign appearance for President Obama this election, Caroline Kennedy made a stop at the Tamarac Community Center on Thursday, March 22, to connect with Women for Obama supporters in Broward County.

 Kennedy, daughter of President John F. Kennedy, is an attorney, writer, and editor and serves on numerous nonprofit organizations’ boards.

 Marking this week’s second anniversary of the Affordable Care Act’s passage, Kennedy reminded the packed crowd about the President’s leadership on health care reform that protects Americans.

-Given only 24 hours notice of Kennedy’s appearance, the turnout was so large that there were not enough chairs.
+Given only 24 hours’ notice of Kennedy’s appearance, the turnout was so large that there were not enough chairs.
 News channels from South Florida covered the event.
-Women in line talked about Caroline Kennedy with the kind of familiarity one uses for a close friend or family member.
+Women in line talked about Caroline Kennedy with the familiarity one uses for a close friend or family member.
 Overheard were women talking about voting for her father or watching her grow up as a child.

 With the legacy she brings, Kennedy brought Obama supporters from South Florida, including Coral Springs and Parkland.
 A diverse group of white, black, Hispanic, young, old, women, and men packed the community center.

 Kennedy said she was here because Barack Obama inspired her four years ago and still does as a woman, a mother, a lawyer, and an educator.

 “I believe President Obama is fighting for the America that I believe in and in the values of justice, fairness, opportunity, and innovation that make this country great.”

 Kennedy said that whatever happens in Florida over these next seven months will change the shape of history.

 Four years ago, she stood next to her Uncle Ted as two of her children could vote for the first time.
 It was an exciting time for her and her family to endorse Barack Obama.